dfelinto/blender-manual/manual/modeling/geometry_nodes/attribute/attribute_vector_math.rst

 Example
 =======

-Here are nodes to move points along the normals of a mesh or points from the :doc:`Point Distribute Node </modeling/geometry_nodes/point/point_distribute>` node.
-First the normal attribute is moved to the `Point` domain.
+Here are nodes to move points along the normals of a mesh or points from the :doc:`Point Distribute </modeling/geometry_nodes/point/point_distribute>` node.
+First the normal attribute is moved to the *Point* domain.
 Then it is normalized, the length is changed, and it is added to the position.
-The "Factor" input could instead be an attribute to vary the displacement per-point.
+The *Factor* input could instead be an attribute to vary the displacement per point.

 .. figure:: /images/modeling_geometry-nodes_attribute_attribute-vector-math_example.png
    :align: left